 As some of you will know, the NDIS requires you to recount, in detail, the rhythm and flow of your child’s daily life and activities.
-My little guy is happiest just being in the safe, predictable environment of home, where I home-school him and his two older autistic brothers, and he prefers playing with children much older than his age-peers.
+My little one is happiest just being in the safe, predictable environment of home, where I home-school him and his two older Autistic siblings, and he prefers playing with children much older than his age-peers.
 Our family narrative reflects this reality.

 As the therapist glanced through my day-to-day recount she looked at me and asked, gently but with clear censure, ‘so just how much screen does he have each day?’.
 Argh.
 I cringed internally with guilt and shame, but squared my shoulders to justify his iPad usage… only to shy away from that confrontation to reply vaguely, ‘um, not that much’.
 She gave me that look – you know the one that’s part doubtful, part disapproving judgement, part reminder that your failures are seen and noted – and dropped the matter.
 But even months later, it’s still bothering me: the question itself, and my own lacklustre, totally inadequate, evasive response.